 One of worst disasters of the First World War in the country happened at Silvertown in West Ham in the East End of London.
-This was not down to bombing raids or action by the Germans, but was a simple accident.
+This was not down to bombing raids or action by the Germans, but was as the result of a simple accident.

 The Silvertown Explosion at West Ham.